aedocw/epub2tts/README.md

 * --bitrate [BITRATE] - Specify bitrate for output file
 * --debug  - Enable debug output
 * --export txt - Export epub contents to file (txt, md coming soon)
+* --parapause - when using `--export txt`, this option inserts `%P%` at each paragraph break.
+Then when creating audio with `--engine edge`, any time `%P%` is found in the copy a 1.2 second pause in inserted.
 * --no-deepspeed - Disable deepspeed
 * --cover image.jpg - jpg image to use for cover